Hauteknits/N55e-CustomMaps/Maps/README.md

 # Custom Maps
-There are 3 maps in here
+There are 5 maps in here

+Flames - Only difference is timing retardation at high RPM and low load Flame2 - Same as above but runs a bit richer at high RPM and low load

 1. 9E60B_STOCK > Self Explanitory
 2. 9E60B_STOCK - Flames > Stock mapping with flames at ~5k RPM (Untested, but should be fine)
 3. 9E60B_PUMP2 - Flames(Tested) > BMS PUMP2 BEF map with Flames (Tested, only use with JB4!)
-4. 9E60B_PUMP2 - Flames(Testing, AFR Mod) > Same as above but with a -0.589 change in the fuel tables from 20-30 load and 5k-7k RPM.
+4. 9E60B_PUMP2 - Flame2(Tested) > Same as above but with a -0.589 change in the fuel tables from 20-30 load and 5k-7k RPM.
 Some basic tests seem to produce good results, not sure how the long term effects will be, but nothing immediatly catostrophic
+5. 9E60B_E85 - Flame2(Tested) > BMS E85 BEF map with Flame2 changes made.
+Recommended for mixtures of E50 and up
+6. 9E60B_E85_PI - Flame2(Untested) > BMS E85_PI map with Flame2 changes.
+Recommended for PI of E50 and up, don't have PI yet so cant test yet.
 ---
 Use at your own risk!
+Flame tunes can really fuck ur shit up.
+I have had metal shavings come out my exhaust in a video I took so take that into consideration.
+Don't be upset if you blow ur turbo or melt ur cats
+Do not, ever, run these tunes without catless DPs or DP cutouts, you will melt your cats